 Pack For the Seasons

 There are regional variations in Costa Rica’s weather patterns, so it might be a good idea to map out the spots you want to visit.
-The Caribbean Coast gets more rain than the rest of the country, with drier spells in September-October.
+The Caribbean Coast experiences a longer rainy season than the rest of the country, with drier spells in September-October.
 The North Pacific coast’s dry season is December-April, and the South Pacific region’s dry season is much shorter, running through January-March.

-If you’re in Costa Rica during the rainy season, pack a lightweight jacket and long pants for layering, as it can get unexpectedly chilly at night.
+If you’re in Costa Rica during the rainy season, make sure your rain gear includes a lightweight jacket, a long-sleeved shirt and long pants for layering, as it can get unexpectedly chilly at night.
 Costa Rica’s rainy season can be very humid.
 Make sure you have clothes that are light and breathable.
 They’ll dry faster if you get caught in the rain, and they’ll be more comfortable in the humidity.

 Dry season is the peak tourist season, so popular tourist hot spots can be quite lively.
 Consider packing an extra outfit or two for a night on the town.